spryker/spryker-docs/docs/marketplace/user/back-office-user-guides/202108.0/catalog/availability/availability-reference-information.md

 Each product has its own stock and availability value if bought separately.
 But in the case of a bundle, the availability is calculated based on each item’s availability taking into account their *quantity in the bundle*.

-Even if each item is available on its own, but the availability does not meet the minimum quantity for a bundle (e.g., there are only two glass screen protectors, but the bundle goes with three), then the whole bundle is *unavailable*.
+Even if each item is available on its own, but the availability does not meet the minimum quantity for a bundle (for example, there are only two glass screen protectors, but the bundle goes with three), then the whole bundle is *unavailable*.